psq/flexr/README.md

 ```closure
 (define-public (total-supply) ...)
 ```

+SRC20, or Stacks Request for Comments #20 (to keep things simple, as most people understand what [ERC20](https://eips.ethereum.org/EIPS/eip-20) is), although it would be desirable to creat a new SIP so tokens are interoperable on the Stacks chain.
+SRC20 does not requires the same set of methods ERC20 does.

 ## Changes to swapr
 The original version of [swapr](https://github.com/psq/swapr) was relased for the first Blockstak Hackaton.